My Testimony

 At a very young age, my father or mother would drop me off on Sundays at the local United Methodist Church in Avon, Indiana.
 I attended church services there until second grade when my dad got a new job, and we moved to Sao Jose dos Campos, Brazil.
-When I came back to Avon in third grade, my friends helped convince me that church services were not cool so I stopped attending Avon UMC.
+When I returned to Avon in third grade, my friends helped convince me that church services were not cool so I stopped attending Avon UMC.
 Additionally, my mother was dissatisfied with the lack of child-friendly programs that were provided.
 From third grade to tenth grade I basically never read the Bible or attended a church service.

 In tenth grade, my speech teacher asked us to rank several items from greatest to least.
 Some of the items that were on this list included love, family, friends, law, school, and religion.
 I ranked religion at #10 as least important while two of my classmates, Lori and Carrie, ranked religion at #1.
 This made me think.
 I started to attend church services again, but this time at another Danville United Methodist Church with my grandparents.
 I also purchased my very first Bible.
 I had no idea what kind of Bible to purchase so I selected one that looked nice.
 I ended up with a dark blue hardback - King James Version.
 That was probably not the best translation for me to start with.